MMirelli/ip-assignments/README.md

 `pip install -r requirements.txt`

-Assignment 3 can be run on any browser.
+Assignment 3 can be executed on any browser (just open [index.html](./part3/webrtc/index.html).

 > If you wish to test the playback delay, please follow the instruction in [main.js](./part3/webrtc/js/main.js) to find out how.